MJWootton-Research/Macchiato/README.md

 #### [`TimingData.py`](https://github.com/MJWootton-Resilience-Projects/Macchiato/blob/master/Analysis/TimingData.py)

 This script will provide information on the proportion of simulations ending in particular outcomes and the average durations of those sets, with [standard error](https://en.wikipedia.org/wiki/Standard_error) given, as well as a separate file containing the 10<sup>th</sup> and 90<sup>th</sup> percentiles.
 This is achieved by inspection of the final states of a given list of places, with with labels delimited by `:`, e.g. `P1:P2:P3`.
 The script will also produce a histogram to represent the results, with *"Duration"* taking the same units as those specified in the simulated Petri Net.
-A plain text file and an image are produced in the current working directory.
+A plain text file and a set of images are produced in the current working directory.

 Example:
 ```shell